 Whenever they mark in the “New Year”, grievers report feelings of sadness and renewed loss at the passing of the year.
 The prospect of a “new” year without their loved one can bring up renewed feelings of loss.
 Some say they want to kiss the difficult “old year” goodbye but have difficulty embracing a “new year.”
 There are millions of people across the globe grieving losses.
 While no two people’s grief and loss experience are exactly alike, grief is universal, and holidays and other special days can harbor upsurges of grief.

-The month of February brings many grievers face to face with Valentine’s Day.
-The history of Valentine’s Day is multifaceted, having been traced back to two different third century Christian martyrs named Valentine, both of whom eventually were canonized as “saints.”
-It has also been suggested that the roots of Valentine’s Day are tied to a pre-Christian Roman holiday known as Lupercalia.
-Additionally, a 14th century poem by Jeffrey Chaucer tagged February 14 as the day birds choose their mates.
+Additionally, a 14th century poem by Jeffrey Chaucer tagged February 14th as the day birds choose their mates.
 This reportedly led the English society to take on the notion of choosing a partner on February 14.
 Eventually, what may have started as a Christian religious holiday became a secular, “Hallmark” occasion celebrated in many parts of the world.

 According to Vedic tradition which informs modern day yoga, the chakras are energy centers that run through the body.
 The heart chakra is affected by grief and loss.
 Consider the proverbial “broken heart.”
 Taking special care of your own heart, both literally and figuratively, is important for people who are grieving.
 Grief can affect the immune system, the cardiovascular system, blood pressure, and cortisol levels.